Modular curves and N\'eron models of generalized Jacobians: Generalized Jacobians of modular curves

 In the second case, we have $h(Y)=0$ if $Y\notin\{Z_\infty,Z_0\}$, and

 for a suitable ordering of $I$.
 Therefore

 giving the splitting. \end{proof}

 Finally, let us consider the curve $X_0(p^2)$, $p>3$.
-The Katz-Mazur model $\cX'$ over $S$ has three irreducible components, which we denote $Z_i'$ ($0\le i\le2$).
+The Katz-Mazur model $\cX'$ over $S$ has three irreducible components in its special fibre, which we denote $Z_i'$ ($0\le i\le2$).
 The non-supersingular non-cuspidal points of $Z_i'$ parametrize pairs $(E,C)$, where $E$ is an elliptic curve and $C$ is a cyclic (in the sense of Drinfeld) subgroup scheme of rank $p^2$, whose \'etale quotient has rank $p^i$.
 The components $Z_0'$, $Z_2'$ have multiplicity $1$, and $Z_1'$ has multiplicity $p-1$.
 They meet at the supersingular points.